 - Guards!
 Guards!: Summoning a dragon from an unknowable dimension and guiding it around the city according to your will?
 Fun.
 Addictive, even.
 Said dragon learning to summon itself into your city and taking its revenge first and foremost on you - your mind, your consciousness, your future?
 Not fun.
 Sorry, Mr. Wonse...

-- In Paradise Lost, although the Forbidden Fruit is not addictive, it does make you feel happy, invincible, horny, and leaves with you a What Have I Done-hangover the next morning.
+- In Paradise Lost, although the Forbidden Fruit is not addictive, it does make you feel happy, invincible, and horny, and it also leaves you with a What Have I Done hangover the next morning.

-- In the Dungeons And Dragons: Abyssal Plague novels, Kri, after being influenced by Tharizdun.
+- In the Dungeons & Dragons: Abyssal Plague novels, Kri, after being influenced by Tharizdun.

 - Nicolae Carpathia is made of this trope.